Amir Sends Written Message To Saudi Crown Prince

 (MENAFN- The Peninsula) QNA

-Doha, Qatar: The Amir HH Sheikh Tamim bin Hamad Al Thani sent a written message to the Crown Prince and Prime Minister of the Kingdom of Saudi Arabia, HRH Prince Mohammed bin Salman bin Abdulaziz Al-Saud, pertaining to the strong fraternal ties between the two sisterly countries and avenues to support and reinforce them.
+Doha: The Amir HH Sheikh Tamim bin Hamad Al-Thani sent Wednesday a written message to HRH Crown Prince, Deputy Prime Minister and Minister of Defense of the Kingdom of Saudi Arabia Prince Mohammed bin Salman bin Abdulaziz Al Saud, pertaining to the close fraternal relations between the two countries and ways to enhance and develop them, as well as the most prominent regional and international developments.

 Legal Disclaimer: